tip-org/cicm-paper/tip-syn.md

 ## Example 2

+TIP also supports polymorphism.
-This is an example of right identity of append over polymorphic lists:
+Here is an example showing the right identity of append over polymorphic lists:

 ```tip-include
 list.smt2
 ```

-We allow parametric declarations and assertions (\cite{smtlam}, and suggested for inclusion in CVC4 \cite{cvc4parPR}), using the @par@ keyword.
+We allow polymorphic datatypes, declarations and assertions using the syntax suggested in @smtlam, which is currently waiting to be merged into CVC4 (@cvc4parPR).
+This syntax uses the syntactic form `(par (A) ...)` to quantify over the type variable `A`.
+Only rank-1 polymorphism is supported.

 Expressions can be annotated with their type with the `as` keyword.
-When an identifier of function application does not fully specify the type instantiations of its arguments by only looking at its type and the types of its arguments, this type information is added.
+When the type of a function application is not fully specified by only looking the types of its arguments, the problem must use `as` to specify the type.

 Polymorphism can be removed by specialising the program at some ground types, but this is not necessarily complete.
 Another method is to encode typing information over monomorphic terms.
-We want to add techniques for this ton the tip toolchain.
+We plan to add techniques for this to the TIP toolchain.
+For now, provers must natively support polymorphism if they want to solve polymorphic problems.

-When removing a polymorphic `assert-not`, new skolem types needs to be
-introduced:
+When translating `assert-not` into `assert`, any polymorphic type variables are Skolemised:

 ```{.tip-include .negate-conjecture}
 list.smt2
 ```

-This is the same problem in Why3 syntax:
+Here is the same problem in Why3 syntax:

 ```{.tip-include .why3}
 list.smt2